 - You’re seeing suspicious pop-up ads, such as fake antivirus warnings.
 (Please do not click on these, by the way!)

-- People on your email contact lists receive social media invites that you didn’t send.
+- People on your email contact lists receive social media invites you didn’t send.

 - Your computer slows down or freezes.

-- You notice rogue, third-party activity ranging from the very small (keyboard strokes, your mouse moving) to the very big (money taken from your online bank or credit card account).
+- You notice rogue, third-party activity ranging from the minimal (keyboard strokes, your mouse moving) to the very big (money taken from your online bank or credit card account).

-What to do right away after your computer gets hacked
+What to do if your computer has been hacked

-Okay, firstly, don’t panic.
+Breathe in, breathe out.
 Nothing harmful may have happened yet.
-And secondly, you can probably mitigate anything bad that has happened.
+You can mitigate anything bad that has happened.